NixOS containers in ChromeOS

 # How-to: Preparing the image

-Nix configuration to build the lxc
+Nix makes it relatively easy to build a custom lxc

 and sommelier

-through systemd
+through

 .
-The ChromeOS source code and the
+The ChromeOS source code and the cros-container-guest-tools-git

 AUR